ligato/docs/docs/plugins/vpp-plugins.md

 ### Health Checks

 There are several health check mechanisms associated with the GoVPPMUX plugin.
-Health check timeouts, retry, intervals and reconnects options can be set in the [govpp.conf][govppmux-conf-file].
+Health check timeouts, retry, intervals and reconnects options can be set in the [GoVPPMux conf file][govppmux-conf-file].

 For convenience, here are those options: